You have no items in your shopping cart.

 Yes, The Eve Kit portal is secure and private.
 We’ve built our system to protect your privacy, and ensure that only those who need it, like your physician, have access.

 Sure, no problem, though we're sad to see you go.
 Send an email from the address associated with your account to email@example.com and we'll help you to remove your info from the system.

 The Eve Kit Service is currently only available in Canada.
 We are working on expanding our services to other countries, but this is a challenging and long process as we work with certifications and regulatory bodies.

 No. A prescription is not required, but you will be required to enter some additional information when you first sign in to the evekit.com portal.
 You will be matched with a physician who will oversee your test once your order is placed

 Before activating your account, we ask you to answer some basic questions to assess whether at-home screening is appropriate for you.
 This is to ensure your safety and make sure that Eve Kit is the right solution for you.
 If you are ineligible, please contact us at firstname.lastname@example.org to arrange a return and refund.

 The person doing the test MUST create their own account on Eve Kit.
 Your test is registered to your account only.
 This is to ensure privacy and information security.
 Please do not share an account with multiple people.

-We aim to ship your order within 2 business days.
+For standard shipping, we aim to ship your order within 2 business days.
 You will receive an email notification when your order has been shipped.
 We typically ship orders through Canada Post and they should arrive between 2 to 4 days of shipping.

 The Eve Kit Service and home-based screening, along with HPV testing, are not currently covered by provincial health insurance.
 The Eve Kit Service is considered an uninsured service, and is therefore an out-of-pocket expense.
 However, the Eve Kit Service will be covered under some elective insurance plans, such as Health Spending Accounts (HSAs).